HJEC/r-pi-application/index.md

 `https://editor-static.raspberrypi.org/releases/v0.28.14/web-component.js`

-According to the Lighthouse Treemap tool, this file is a massive **18 MB**—a size that can significantly delay page rendering.
+According to the Lighthouse Treemap tool, this file is a massive **18 MB**, a size that can significantly delay page rendering.

 #### What is this file?